samuelpenn/rpg/roll20/traveller/README.md

 As with attack rolls, you can apply DMs and Boon/Bane suffixes.

 If a skill has specialities, all the specialities will be show as well, with their totals.

+When matching skill names, the following order is tried:
+  * Look for an exact match first.
+  * Then look for a match for the first part of the skill name (starts with).
+  * Then look for a match in any part of the skill name (contains in).

+So:
+  * "i" will match to "Investigate", and "x" will match to "Explosives"
+  * "gun" will match to "Gunner", not "Gun Combat"
+  * "combat" will match to "Gun Combat"
+  * "sur" will match to "Survival"